HOW TO PLAN A SAFE HOLIDAY IN HILLS AN EXCLUSIVE INSIGHT BY EXPERTS

 I grew up in the hills near Shimla in Himachal Pradesh, India.
 So it is obvious that the mountains keep pulling back this Delhi woman that I have now become.
 The enchanting aura of the serene green mountains, wherever be it in India, just drags me in for a holiday every year…year after year.

 But this year, when I took a working vacation at Pangot near Nainital in Uttarakhand, I came back with not just a refreshed mood but certain lessons as well.
 Lessons of which some belonged to me, while some came from others who were holidaying along-with me.

-But then what about those who were travelling with children?
-Or who had left behind aged parents and needed to check upon them, off and on?
+But then what about those who were traveling with children?
+Or who had left behind aged parents and needed to check up on them, off and on?

 How do such people plan a peaceful holiday in the hills?
 This and many more questions will be answered by me, to help you plan a safe holiday in the hills of our ‘Incredible India’.

 Thanks to Google, we don’t have to go far off to know our destination.
 All the information you need as well as the contact numbers of all emergency services are available at your fingertips.

 “But beyond that, always gather more information from your tour operator as well as the manager of your lodging place.
 We at Asian Adventures take the utmost care of making our guests aware of the emergency facilities nearby all our resorts.
 But we also tell the guests that they must carry their basic medicine stock whenever they are traveling, even if you don’t have a medical condition.
 Precaution is always better than PANIC!” asserts Mohit Aggarwal, Founder, Asian Adventures – one of the most preferred eco-tourism company in India.

 In addition to this, you must keep handy a list of all emergency contact numbers as well as that of the family members noted in a pocket diary (what if you drop your phone, and can’t switch it on?
 Or what if the pocket has been picked?!)